 Solutions to increase the amount of European tankers are expected to only take effect by the end of this decade.
-Pressing as the AAR shortfall is, the Agency evaluated and proposed short-term solutions to Member States: leasing of existing platforms or contracting commercial
+Pressing as the AAR shortfall is, the Agency evaluated and proposed short-term solutions to Member States:

 AAR collective clearance campaign, Italy, September 2013. © Troupe Azzurra - Italian Air Force